Hacker0x01/hacker101/sessions/mm/s01/mobile_hacking.md

 video_src: https://www.youtube-nocookie.com/embed/eF2CqYEiw5k
 ---

-In this episode, we were joined by Joel Margolis and Dawn Isabel to learn about how to get started with hacking Android and iOS applications!
+In this episode, we are joined by Joel Margolis and Dawn Isabel to learn about how to get started with hacking Android and iOS applications!
 Hosted by [@NahamSec](https://twitter.com/NahamSec) and [@Arl_rose](https://twitter.com/arl_rose).

 Guests
 -----------------